Fire Safety of Buildings: holistic Regulatory Approach Conference

 “Fire safety is a very important issue for the plastics industry in construction for a very simple reason: our products, which have many benefits for sustainable and energy-efficient construction, are - like all organic products - combustible.

 Plastic products are fully compatible with fire safety in their intended applications when things are done correctly.
 Organic materials are essential for buildings, and we want the buildings in which they are used to be fire-safe.
-Therefore, we work on two aspects related to our products: firstly, correct testing and, secondly, selection and application and so on (prevention, detection, etc.).
+Therefore, we work on all the aspects directly related to our products (correct testing, selection and application) and we also support what is done beyond (prevention, detection, etc.).
 We are committed to supporting the EU in ensuring safe and sustainable buildings, which also means helping to spur debate, like we did today.”

 NEWSLETTER SIGN UP